vaimo/composer-changelogs/README.md

         "maintenance": [
             "short description about changing something about the architecture, etc" ],
-        "branch": "useful when having multiple major-release branches and using 'version' and 'info'" }
+        "branch": "useful for multiple major-release branches and using 'version' and 'info' commands" }
 }
 ```